 An important part of the The Pennington School’s vision is that “Our students develop a sense of responsibility for themselves, for others, and for the world in which they live.”
 It permeates the work we do in our classrooms, on the field, and in the greater community.
 Given that the concept of sustainability is inherently central to this vision, we have been working to support and advance sustainable practices and thinking throughout the School.
 This work has been taking place, and is continuing to develop, in several different areas.

-The Pennington School’s Sustainability Committee is a recently formed ad-hoc committee whose members include faculty, staff, and students.
-Our goals are to:
+The Pennington School’s Sustainability Committee goals are to:

 - Connect and advance existing efforts to implement sustainable practices on campus;

-- Improve coordination and communication as they relate to sustainable efforts across all segments of our School, including the broader Pennington community;
+- Improve coordination and communication as they relate to sustainable efforts across all segments of our School, including the broader TPS community; and

 - Create a culture of sustainable thinking that informs decision-making from the classroom to the dorm room to the boardroom.